skankpile/Triflight/docs/Triflight Checklist.md

 set roll_rate = 30
 set pitch_rate = 30
 set yaw_rate = 35
-set max_angle_inclination = 550
+set max_angle_inclination = 300
 save
 ```
-This max_angle_inclination setting is only for very calms days.
+With this max_angle_inclination setting it will still move fast.
+On very calms days maybe you can reduce it more.

 When you are more comfortable you change the values gradually to the stock settings.

 **Do not** paste full CLI setups from any other firmware or Triflight release.